offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 Bambu Studio/User Interface/3D Viewport
 ```

-Bambu Studio will slice the models on the build plate whenever ...
+Bambu Studio will slice the objects on the build plate whenever ...

 * switching from **Prepare** screen to the **Preview** screen.
 * hitting The **Preview** at the top-right, which should enable whenever a change is made.